How to Drive Productivity at the Office While Maintaining Morale

 Employees are extremely valuable when it comes to ideas that would make them more productive.
 Automation of certain processes in a sales process is a perfect example.
 A salesperson can rest assured that paperwork will be accessible by the finance department.
-Auto populating data across file types is a great example of something that would have to be manually transcribed/typed otherwise.
-There could be a tool that one productive employee uses and pays for themselves.
+Auto-populating data across file types is a great example of something that would have to be manually transcribed/typed otherwise.
+There could be a tool such as the Routine App that one productive employee uses and pays for themselves.
 Getting this software/technology for the entire staff can drive productivity without pushing too hard.

 Time Tracking Software

 Employees will be able to set an agenda far better if they understand exactly how long a task will take them.
 This can help set reasonable goals for a week that are based on data rather than what sounds impressive.
 Training can be established by modeling off of top performers and how they allocate time.
 People do work at different rates depending on what is being done.
 Do not reprimand decent performers as they simply might not work as quickly as others.

 Driving productivity will take a combination of motivating employees individually and creating an environment of hard work.
 Take the time to invest in employees to truly understand what motivates each person.